hanggrian/IIT-CS425/functional_dependency.md

 | Google | Sundar Pichai | 46 |
 | Apple | Tim Cook | 57 |

-(Company} -> {CEO} (if we know the Company, we knows the CEO name)
+(Company) -> {CEO} (if we know the Company, we knows the CEO name)

-But CEO is not a subset of Company, and hence it’s non-trivial functional dependency.
+But CEO is not a subset of Company, and hence it's non-trivial functional dependency.

 ### Transitive Dependency in DBMS

-A Transitive Dependency is a type of functional dependency which happens when “t” is indirectly formed by two functional dependencies.
-Let’s understand with the following Transitive Dependency Example.
+A Transitive Dependency is a type of functional dependency which happens when "t" is indirectly formed by two functional dependencies.
+Let's understand with the following Transitive Dependency Example.

 | Company | CEO | Age |